 - EGU Annual Meeting (2012), session: ‘Cenozoic greenhouse climates and carbon cycle dynamics’

 - AGU Fall Meeting (2010), session: ‘Breakthroughs in continental paleothermometry: Applications of terrestrial proxies’

-- Team member for application to Athena Swan Bronze status at the University of Glasgow.
+- Team member for application to Athena Swan Silver status at the University of Glasgow.

 - Graduate Representative for Earth Systems History to Dept. of Geological Sciences faculty meetings (2010-2011), Brown University

 - Graduate Representative for Quaternary Sciences at the University Graduate Committee, (2001-2002) Northern Arizona University

 - Reviewer for a number of international journals.

 - Earth Science Women’s Network – European Board Member